ChrisSannar/code-explainer/README.md

 _Requires Node.js and npm to install_

-To run the code locally, navigate to the repository and install the needed dependencies with `npm install` and start the application with `npm start`.
+To run the code locally, install the needed dependencies with `npm install` and start the application with `npm start`.
-To run in development mode with nodemon and developer tools, use `npm run dev` instead.
+To run in development mode with nodemon and other developer tools, use `npm run dev` instead.

+## Use and Function

 The application runs primarily off of a set of JSON "Rules" that determine what each keyword links to.
-To do this, server uses a localhost mongo database named 'code-explainer' and pulls from 2 primary collections: `tokenRules` and `regexRules`.
-Each "Rule" is linked to the Ace code editor's token for that given keyword.
-Most constant keywords such as javascripts `let` and `console` are constant and won't change.
-However tokens that have varying values such as variable names and numbers will have differing values are identified by a regular expression.
-The general rule of thumb is that it's better to make a token rule, but if that isn't possible use a regex rule.

-The token rule is as follows:
+When the contents of the editor change, the list of needed keywords updates and a request is send to the app to retrive the given rules.

+In order to be able to cover all possible keywords, the rules are divided into two primary collections: `tokenRules` and `regexRules`.
+The `tokenRules` are used for keywords that have a constant value such as JavaScript's `let` and `console`.
+The remaining types rely on both the type of token and a regular expression to decifer which rule to apply.

+## Database Setup

+1. Set the environment variables `DB_URI` to the database you wish to use.
+2. Have the names of each of the following collection prefaced by the paired language in camelCase.
+Ex `javascriptTokenRules`
+3. Follow the schemas setup in the `models` folder and as listed below

+Each rule should follow the given format:

+Token Rule:

 ```
 {